This week our #AskMeAnything session welcomed Alex Prokhorenko, Founder and CEO of Rapidus Delivery, to talk about Why Founders Make Great PMs!

 What’s the best way to go from finance trader to Product Manager on the equity side?

 - Start your own company

 - Find an internal transfer

-Starting at your own company is the easiest and hardest way. 🙂 Formal training is the shortest.
+Starting at your own company is the easiest and hardest way. 🙂 Taking a course is the shortest.
 As in my experience, internal transfers are notoriously rare.